Assists In Ice Hockey Explained: Types & Examples

 Thomas Chatbot Assist To Anthony Duclair

-In 2019, when the Ottawa Senators were facing the Detroit Red Wings, Chatbot passed the puck from the defensive zone of his team (Senators) to the defensive zone of his opponent (Red Wings).
+In a 2019 game between the Ottawa Senators and the Detroit Red Wings, Chatbot transferred the puck from his team’s (the Senators) defensive zone to the other team’s defensive zone (Red Wings).

 Nathan MacKinnon Assist To Mikko Rantanen (2020)

-Mackinnon made his way close to the goalie before making a lob pass to Mikko, who shot the puck to enter the top corner of the net.
-The pass from MacKinnon was just high enough to go over a Dallas Stars player who had fallen on the ice to stop the puck.
+Prior to passing the puck to Mikko, who then blasted the puck into the top corner of the goal, Mackinnon maneuvered himself near the goaltender.
+MacKinnon’s pass was just high enough to sail over a Dallas Stars player who had fallen on the ice in other to the puck.

 Austin Matthews Assist To Mitch Marner (2019)

-The Toronto Maple Leafs were going against the Carolina Hurricanes when Austin Matthews began to advance with the puck from the neutral zone.
+The Toronto Maple Leafs were playing the Carolina Hurricanes when Austin Matthews started to move the puck forward from the neutral zone.

-The puck moved from the right side of the rick where Matthews was to the opposite side where Marner was waiting to shoot it in.
+The puck was shifted from Matthews’ position on the right side of the rick to Marner’s position on the other side, where he was ready to shoot it into the net.

-However, this was only possible because of the opportunity created by Matthews.
-While Matthews was in possession of the puck, all the defence was towards his side of the ice, creating an open space for Marner.
+However, it is only possible because of the opportunity created by Matthews.
+When Matthews had the puck, all of the defense shifted to his side of the ice when he had the ball, leaving a gap for Marner.

 Zach Bogosian Assist To Blake Coleman (2020)